mzazon/awesome-cloud-projects/azure/adaptive-healthcare-chatbots/adaptive-healthcare-chatbots.md

 > **Warning**: Ensure your organization has proper Business Associate Agreements (BAAs) in place with Microsoft before processing Protected Health Information (PHI).
 Review the [Azure HIPAA compliance documentation](https://docs.microsoft.com/en-us/azure/compliance/offerings/offering-hipaa-us) and consult with legal counsel to ensure all regulatory requirements are met.

+> **Important**: Azure Personalizer service is being retired on October 1, 2026, and new resources cannot be created as of September 20, 2023.
+This recipe has been updated to use Azure Machine Learning for personalization capabilities, providing a more flexible and future-proof solution for healthcare organizations.

 ## Challenge

 Extend this personalized healthcare chatbot solution by implementing these advanced capabilities:

+1. **Advanced ML Models**: Implement deep learning models using Azure Machine Learning to analyze patient conversation patterns and predict health risks, enabling proactive interventions based on natural language processing of patient interactions.

-1. **Multi-language Support**: Integrate Azure Cognitive Services Translator to support multiple languages for diverse patient populations, including real-time translation of medical terminology and culturally appropriate health guidance.
+2. **Multi-language Support**: Integrate Azure Cognitive Services Translator to support multiple languages for diverse patient populations, including real-time translation of medical terminology and culturally appropriate health guidance.

-2. **Voice Integration**: Add Azure Speech Services to enable voice-based interactions with the chatbot, supporting patients with visual impairments or those who prefer verbal communication, including emotion detection for improved empathy.
+3. **Voice Integration**: Add Azure Speech Services to enable voice-based interactions with the chatbot, supporting patients with visual impairments or those who prefer verbal communication, including emotion detection for improved empathy.

-3. **Telehealth Integration**: Connect the chatbot to Azure Communication Services to enable seamless transition from chatbot interactions to live video consultations with healthcare providers when escalation is needed.
+4. **Telehealth Integration**: Connect the chatbot to Azure Communication Services to enable seamless transition from chatbot interactions to live video consultations with healthcare providers when escalation is needed.

-4. **Predictive Analytics**: Implement Azure Machine Learning to analyze patient interaction patterns and predict health risks, enabling proactive interventions and personalized health recommendations based on population health data.

-5. **Advanced Monitoring**: Deploy Azure Monitor and Application Insights with custom healthcare metrics to track chatbot effectiveness, patient satisfaction, and clinical outcomes, including real-time alerting for critical patient situations.
+5. **Advanced Monitoring**: Deploy Azure Monitor and Application Insights with custom healthcare metrics to track chatbot effectiveness, patient satisfaction, and clinical outcomes, including real-time alerting for critical patient situations and model performance monitoring.

 ## Infrastructure Code